farhanazmiCS/trip-planner/README.md

 - `AUTH_PASSWORD_VALIDATORS`: Defines the password validators used when a password is being created for a user.
 On top of the default validator classes included in Django, an additional validator class, `MandatoryCharacterValidator`, is defined.
 This will be further explained in the __Validators__ section.

 #### Validators
 The additional validator class, `MandatoryCharacterValidator`, is defined in the `validators.py` file.
+This validator class checks the password if it contains at least one of the following characters:

+- Uppercase letter
+- Lowercase letter
+- Numeral
+- Special character / symbol

 #### Views
 The views in the backend are contained in the `views.py` file, which contain several class-based views.
 Listed below are the views, as well as their associated methods: